alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 band-pass filters or resonant LC contours or interference of different 'rays' in a hologram.
 The accumulation of 'knowledge' during 'learning' is, of course, _non-linear_, - the signal changes the properties of the 'resonant circuit' that it 'excites'.
-2. (or 1') If you noticed I made (in the same way as many of them do) a 'shuffle' in this card hocus pocus.
+2. (or 1') If you noticed I made (in the same way as many of them do) a 'shuffle' in this card cheat hocus pocus.
 I started talking about the eigenfunctions which are _states_ of the system, then said that information accumulates _in them_.
 This is not true, the states of the system are transient, they come (when you input something to the system) and go (when you remove this